monicapetrangeli/Data-Analytics-with-R/README.md

 ## DataViz
 This assignment, included as part of the Data Analytics with R course, focuses on improving the understanding of how to effectively tell a story with data.
 The project explores various visualization techniques to communicate insights clearly and persuasively using R.
+⚠️ Note: To replicate the visualizations and follow the narrative flow, please ensure you use the dataframe named 13_worldcup.RData as provided in the repository.

 ### 📂 Contents:
 - Exploratory visualizations tailored to specific questions